triepod-ai/chroma-mcp/README.md

 This will create a persistent client that will use the data directory specified.

-3. To add a HTTP client, add the following to your `claude_desktop_config.json` file:
+3. To add an HTTP client to connect to Chroma Cloud, add the following to your `claude_desktop_config.json` file:

 ```json
 "chroma": {